NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 $=-\frac{I_{1}I_{2}}{2(I_{1}+I_{2})}(\omega _{1}-\omega _{2})^{2}<0$

-The negative sign in the answer shows that final kinetic energy is less than the initial since energy is lost during friction between moving surfaces of the disc.
+The negative sign in the answer shows that the final kinetic energy is less than the initial since energy is lost during the friction between the moving surfaces of the disc.

 Question:7.25